pyrsmk/Sheethub/README.markdown

-Sheethub 0.3.0
+Sheethub 0.4.0
 ==============

 __SHEETHUB IS NOW CONSIDERED AS STABLE AND SO CAN BE USED IN PRODUCTION__

 Sheethub is a CSS backdoor API, with the aim of bringing simplicity and centralization to CSS polyfills, making them work together.
 Shortly: Sheethub retrieves stylesheets itself to be able to access to CSS rules that are not currently applied for incompatibility reasons.

-- tiny: less than 2k uglified
+- tiny: 1.5k uglified
 - robust: with a full unit testing suite
-- cross-browser: IE5.5-10, Chrome 4-12, FF2-4, Safari 3-5, Opera 9-11 (if it works on other browsers/versions, please tell me)
+- cross-browser: IE5.5+, Chrome, Firefox 2+, Safari 3+, Opera 9+ (if it works on other browsers/versions, please tell me)

 The ready state
 ---------------